JoelAnderton/CheckStudyIDsOnFileServer/README.md

 * Use string interpolation to manipulate SQL code so I only needed 1 function to get SQL data instead of seperate function for each phenotype
 * Practice regex expressions
 * Use itertools module
-* Find and highlight differences in text and display those differences it on a tkinter textbox
+* Find and highlight differences in text and display those differences it on a tkinter textbox in different colors